Instagram is kind of a big deal right now.

 I have an entire post on how to make slow motion GoPro videos, so check that out.
 The basic principles can be applied to different cameras too, not just GoPro.

-PowerDirector has a slow-mo feature which allows you to create buttery smooth slow motion videos, even if you didn’t shot the video at a higher frame rate.
+PowerDirector has a slow-mo feature that allows you to create buttery smooth slow-motion videos, even if you didn’t shot the video at a higher frame rate.

 The app probably uses some kind of “prediction” algorithm to generate more frames in-between the “real frames”, so that the video does not look jittery when you slow it down.